 A radical departure from “normal” keyboard designs, the Kinesis Advantage is not generally the first stop on one’s ergonomic journey.
-That’s okay, because more moderate designs can work with great effect.
+That’s okay because more moderate designs can work with great effect.
 If, however, other measures have failed, this may be a step you want to consider taking.
 Read on for my take after having used one full-time for about a month.
+But if you already know Kinesis keyboards, have a look at my recommendations.
+And please share your experience with us after you use it.

 This ain’t your granddaddy’s keyboard